Ronald Hyatt Scholarship

 - Optional – A current résumé if it provides additional information not already provided in the application

 A committee will review applications and conduct interviews with finalists.
-The winner will be formally announced at the Carl Blyth Lecture to be held on during the spring 2017 semester.
-The scholarship awardee is expected to be present at the Blyth Lecture, and must be enrolled as a full time EXSS major at the time the award is dispersed in August 2017.
+The winner will be formally announced at the Carl Blyth Lecture to be held on Thursday April 26, 2018.
+The scholarship awardee is expected to be present at the Blyth Lecture, and must be enrolled as a full time EXSS major at the time the award is dispersed in August 2018.